yudhapatria96/Scrape-and-Sentiment-Analysis-Google-Playstore-Review/README.md

 # Experiments

-This experiment used SVM as a classifier
+This experiment used Multinomial Naive Bayes as a classifier

 | No | Model | Accuracy| Precision | Recall	|	F Score |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |